zzh-tech/zzh-tech/README.md

 - :watermelon: Website: https://zzh-tech.github.io/

 **_🔥 We are looking for PhD students and RAs!_**
-:point_right: *If you are interested, please email me with your CV and a brief description of your research interests;-)*
+:point_right: *If you are interested, please email me with your CV and a brief description of your research interests ;-)*